 Useful resources on managing soil acidity:

-- In 2019/20, the Eyre Peninsula Landscape Board ran a 'Farming Acid Soils Champions' workshop project.
+- In 2019/20, our former Eyre Peninsula Natural Resources ran a 'Farming Acid Soils Champions' workshop project.
 The key objective of this project was to increase landholder awareness and knowledge of techniques and benefits of monitoring, maintaining and treating soil acidity.
 This report is an overview of the workshop program and the learnings from it.

 - This report details activities and results from the landscape boards ‘Surveillance sampling to monitor the pH of agricultural soils in areas of existing and emerging soil acidity on Eyre Peninsula 2019-2023’ project.